aks2203/easy-to-hard-data/README.md

 pip install -e .
 ```

+# Release Notes

+Last major release: v1.0.0 (August 2021).
+The latest version includes major changes to both the raw data files and to the signatures of the dataset class constructors.
+The old version is still usable, and the automatic downloads will pull the appropriate version of the data.

+The changes to the data include new mazes generated with a technique that guarentees unique solutions.
+Also, the data generation and plotting scripts have been added.
+Lastly, it is important to note the changes to the constructor signatures, as they have been improved.

 # Usage
-The intended use for this package is to provide easy to use and ready to download datasets in PyTorch for those interested in studying generalization from easy to hard problems.
+The intended use for this package is to provide easy-to-use and ready-to-download datasets in PyTorch for those interested in studying generalization from easy to hard problems.
 Each of the datasets has options detailed below.

 ## Prefix Sums